Shuuida/Bibliotech-1.0/README.md

 ✅ Cover preview (thumbnails) for uploaded PDFs
 ✅ Data validation (ISBN and dates)
 ✅ Configurable auto-save intervals (in seconds)
+✅ Automatic display adaptation for different resolutions.
+From standard displays to high-resolution (HiDPI) displays.
 ✅ Fully **offline and cross-platform**

 ---